Basic Internal Control Policy

 Officers and employees with titles are given necessary authority for executing their duties based on the resolution by the Board of Directors and the Regulation of Authority and Duties, and manage risks associated with execution of duties within the given scope and take responsibility for the result.

 (2) Approval system

-Individual projects such as important investment are deliberated by the Investment and Credit Committee, submitted to the Corporate Management Committee and approved by the President based on the Regulations of Job Authority Ringi Approval Procedure Regulations .
-They become subject of approval by the Board of Directors depending on laws and regulations, Articles of Incorporation and the importance of the project.
+Individual projects such as important investment are deliberated by the Investment and Credit Committee, submitted to the Corporate Management Committee, and approved by the President, based on the Regulations of Job Authority and Ringi Approval Procedure Regulations.
+However, in the case of any special provisions set forth in these regulations applying, such special provisions shall take precedence in application.
+Projects become subject to approval by the Board of Directors depending on laws and regulations, Articles of Incorporation, and the importance of the project.
 The progress of important projects such as a new business is required to be reported on a regular basis to the Corporate Management Committee to strengthen individual risk management.